3 Board of Directors

 The members of the Board of Directors, the Chairman of the Board of Directors and the members of the Nomination and Compensation Committee are elected individually on an annual basis by the general meeting.
 Re-election is permitted.
 The age limit is 70.

-Albert Leiser was first elected to the Board of Directors in 2005, Dr Ralph-Thomas Honegger in 2012, Olivier Steimer and Peter Spuhler in 2013, Bruno Bettoni in 2014, Andrea Sieber and Thomas Stenz in 2016.
+Dr Ralph-Thomas Honegger was first elected to the Board of Directors in 2012, Olivier Steimer and Peter Spuhler in 2013, Bruno Bettoni in 2014, Andrea Sieber and Thomas Stenz in 2016, and Peter Mettler in 2018.

 3.5 Internal organisational structure